benburrill/halt_is_defeat/README.rst

 Although many operations in HiD are checked and will produce runtime errors, there is some undefined behavior in the case of dynamically allocated arrays.

-Dynamically allocated arrays are uninitialized, and the use of uninitialized strings is undefined behavior.
+Dynamically allocated arrays are uninitialized.
+Any use of uninitialized strings (ie obtained from an array of strings) is undefined behavior.
+The other scalar types (`int`, `byte`, and `bool`) are safe to use when uninitialized, but their initial value is otherwise unspecified.

 Additionally, if the ``--unchecked`` flag is passed, all previously checked operations become undefined behavior:

 - Division or modulo by 0
 - Indexing an array or string out of bounds
+- Dynamically allocating an array with negative length
 - Stack overflow
-- Dynamically allocating an array with negative length
 - Calling a preemptive defeat function without providing safety

 Be aware that HiD's nasal demons can time travel, so undefined behavior